EiadurRahman/shortfilms/20th/script.md

 SC.
 1 SETTING UP SITUATION INT.
 DORM ROOM - DAY

-camera frame set on a table (top view), yaad just put his phone on the table, date is clear 20th september.
+CAMERA VIEW: (top view) set on a table, Yaad just put his phone on the table, and the date is clear 20th September.

-Yaad doodling something on a notepad.
+Yaad is doodling something on a notepad.

 (YAAD V.O.)